Retirement Planning Glossary

 QUALIFIED ANNUITIES (OUALIFIED MONEY) - Qualified annuities are annuities purchased for funding an IRA, 403(6) tax-deferred annuity or other type of retirement arrangements.
 An IRA or qualified retirement plan provides the tax deferral.
 An annuity contract should be used to fund an IRA or qualified retirement plan to benefit from an annuity's features other than tax deferral, including the safety features, lifetime income payout option and death benefit protection.

-REQUIRED MINIMUM DISTRIBUTION (RMD) - The amount of money that Traditional, SEP and SIMPLE IRA owners and qualified plan participants must begin distributing from their retirement accounts by April 1 following the year they reach age 70.5.
+REQUIRED MINIMUM DISTRIBUTION (RMD) - The amount of money that Traditional, SEP and SIMPLE IRA owners and qualified plan participants must begin distributing from their retirement accounts by 4/1 of the year after they turn 72.
+Subsequent RMDs must be taken by 12/31 of each year.
 RMD amounts must then be distributed each subsequent year.
+If you don't take your RMD, you'll have to pay a penalty of 50% of the RMD amount.

 RETURN FLOOR - Another way of saying minimum guaranteed return.